Gig4but/Ryos-MK-FX-Control-Panel/readme.md

   And for man what write SampleAggregator.cs (sorry, i forgot where i found that)

 ### WARNINGS:
   Should doesn't work if Nahimic software is running -> because programmed really bad, like Roccat Swarm.
 Nahimic injure applications, especially windows and their styles.
-    *Solution: just shutdown the process and all be alright.
+  *Solution: just shutdown the Nahimic and all be alright.

 ### If not working: